(the short story)

 I thank all of the editors I’ve had the pleasure of working with and I am forever grateful for the enthusiastic support of my literary agent, Amy Moore-Benson.

-I am a proud member of Romance Writers of America and Novelist, Inc. and attend writers and readers conferences whenever possible.
+I am a member of Romance Writers of America and Novelist, Inc. and attend writers and readers conferences whenever possible.

 As for my publishing history, I am presently published in paranormal, historical, contemporary, and steampunk romance and have written for Imajinn Books, Medallion Press, HQN (Harlequin), Nocturne (Harlequin), St. Martin’s Press, and Berkley/Penguin.
 One of my most recent thrills involved signing with Hachette Book Group to collaborate with James Patterson on a romantic tale for James Patterson’s Bookshots Flames.
 In addition to all of this, I’m a proud Indie author with several titles published under BC Ink.